vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 the Rodra mantras (Tai.
 8. IV.
 8.1, I1 ) eleven times; śānti ratna of Kamalakara identifies it with Laghurudra, 813n; Ekādafint and Laghurudra are very much in vogue even now

-814. Ekādasjyrata (vide ander Cātur.
+814. Ekādasjvrata (vide ander Cātur.

 masya, dvādasi, fast, jāgara, pārapĀ, Vaiṣpava, vratas ) 95 121; a person above 8 years of age and less than 80 years of whatever caste and aśrama has adhikāra for fasting on E. 97, 99; brief mention of items that constitute E. 119-20; diffe rence (main) between mere fast on E. and Ekadasivrata is that in the former there is no Saṅkalpa 104; early descrip tion of E. procedure from Nāradiya 104-5; even Saivas and devotees of the Sun may observe E. 1045; exceptional cases where texts allow fast on Ekadasi mixed with daśamı but only to Smārtas 115; ex planation of Ekabbakta, dakta, ayacita 100; extends from the 10th tithi to pāraṇā 115; ex tremely exaggerated praise of the efficacy of fasting is indulged in by many purāṇas, 98-99; fast on E. is of two kinds viz. adhering to the prohibition about taking food, the other is in the nature of a vrata and persons who should enter on one of these 103-104; great rewards promised on obser vance of E. 93; is both nitya and kāmya 96, 104; is obli-